 The alternative to this is to charge high interest on the borrower as a deterrent mechanism.

 6. Convertibility: On breach of bond covenants, the lender may have the right to convert the bonds into ordinary shares.

 3. Agency Relationship Between Shareholders And The Government

-Shareholders and extension, the company they own operate within the environment using the charter or licence granted the government.
-The government will expect the company and extension its shareholders to operate the business in a manner which is beneficial to the entire economy and the society.
+Shareholders and by extension, the company they own operate within the environment using the charter or licence granted by the government.
+The government will expect the company and by extension its shareholders to operate the business in a manner which is beneficial to the entire economy and the society.

 The government in this agency relationship is the principal while the company is the agent.